Easy Yam Souffle is not your typical yam souffle. It’s savory with delicious Gruyere cheese, eggs, and sage.

 You can see them in the back there.
 They’re super long.
 Like 8 to 10 inches long.
 Not like any sweet potato I’ve ever had.
 It took only two of them to make 4 cups of mash.
 Two.
 They’re that huge.

 I received a variety of produce from Melissa’s Produce.
 There was Meyer lemons, which I love to bake with.
-Also in the box were sunchokes along with some Dutch potatoes, these potatoes, and a nice butternut squash.
+Also, in the box were sunchokes along with some Dutch potatoes, these potatoes, and a nice butternut squash.
 I think there was something else, but I can’t remember what.

 A couple of the Meyer lemons went into the scones I shared earlier this week.
 They are so good.
 You should try them.
 The Dutch potatoes became some roasted potatoes and some delicious potato salad.
 You can’t beat those little gems in a potato salad.
 The squash is still in the pantry for later and the sunchokes are in the fridge because I haven’t been inspired as to what to make with them.
-Because I’ve never had the before.
+Because I’ve never had them before.

 Easy Yam Souffle